-he beginning of each chapter. .
-Getting started as a member4 Explains what it means to be in a Medicare health plan and how to use this booklet.
-Tells about materials we will send you, your plan premium, your plan membership card, and keeping your membership record up to date. .
-Important phone numbers and resources19 Tells you how to get in touch with our plan (VIVA MEDICARE Extra Care) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board. .
-Using the plan's coverage for your medical and other covered services Explains important things you need to know about getting your medical care as a member of our plan.
+Explains what it means to be in a Medicare health plan and how to use this booklet.
+Tells about materials we will send you, your plan premium, your plan membership card, and keeping your membership record up to date.

+Tells you how to get in touch with our plan (VIVA MEDICARE Extra Value) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.

+Chapter 3.
+Using the plan's coverage for your medical and other covered services

+Explains important things you need to know about getting your medical care as a member of our plan.
 Topics include using the providers in the plan's network and how to get care when you have an emergency.